orbbec/ros_astra_camera/README.md

 # astra_camera

-A ROS driver for Orbbec 3D cameras.
-This package supports ROS Kinetic, Melodic and Noetic distributions
+The ros_astra_camera package is an OpenNI2 ROS wrapper created for Orbbec 3D cameras.
+This package allows the usage of Orbbec 3D cameras with ROS Kinetic, Melodic, and Noetic distributions

 ## Install dependencies